 A relapse starts in your mind.
 It starts in so many small ways that it’s difficult to list them all.

 It begins when the pattern of thinking that served you well as an addict starts to take over again.
 Defense mechanisms that protected you in active addiction start to reemerge.
-Denial and an unwillingness to face, and accept, life challenges is a common jumping off point.
+Denial and an unwillingness to face or accept life challenges is a common jumping-off point.
 If you can’t admit you have a problem, you can’t ask for help in solving the problem, and you’re already in a downward spiral.

-Other addictive behaviors might also start to reemerge, or maybe they were present to begin with.
+Other addictive behaviors might also start to reemerge, or maybe they were already present.
 The common theme in any relapse situation is an awareness that there’s an issue, but an unwillingness to face it.
-Like an untreated wound, this issue festers – it feeds your disease.
+Like an untreated wound, this issue festers – it feeds the disease.

-As effort increases to maintain your illusion (which, by the way, only fools and hurts you), your disease is gaining strength.
-Once you’re in denial, it’s easy to blame outside factors for you unhappiness.
+As effort increases to maintain the illusion (which, by the way, only fools and hurts you), the disease is gaining strength.
+Once in denial, it’s easy to blame outside factors for unhappiness that starts to take over.
 At this point, being sober isn’t worthwhile because you aren’t happy – why not just get high?

 That’s why humility is such a vital part of recovery.
 If you can’t admit you need help, your problems will chip away at the foundation of recovery you’ve built.
 That doesn’t mean that every minuscule issue has to be discussed ad nauseam.

-Relapse ISN’T a requirement for recovery, but humility and honesty definitely ARE.
+Relapse among women ISN’T a requirement for recovery, but humility and honesty definitely ARE.